great-expectations/great_expectations/docs/terms/cli.md

 <ValidateHeader/>

-To assist you in Validating your data, the CLI provides commands for listing existing Checkpoints, running an existing Checkpoint, creating new Checkpoints, and creating python scripts that will run a Checkpoint.
+To assist you in Validating your data, the CLI provides commands for listing existing Checkpoints, running an existing Checkpoint, creating new Checkpoints, and creating Python scripts that will run a Checkpoint.
 You can read about these commands in the CLI with the command:

 ```bash title="Terminal command"
 great_expectations checkpoint --help